-Each year a six-member faculty committee elected by the CLST affiliate faculty membership awards two graduate student fellowships.
+Each year a six-member faculty committee elected by the CLST affiliate faculty membership awards at least one student fellowship.
 These fellowships support research and writing related to the applicant’s doctoral dissertation.
 During the eight-month academic award year, the fulltime fellowship cannot be combined with other fellowships or teaching positions, nor may it be rolled over to the next academic year.
 In short, the fellowship must be the sole source of financial support during the academic year for which it is awarded.
-The stipend is based on the same scale as the TA/TF allocations.
-These rates for the coming year have not yet been announced, but they have in previous years tended to be close to $20,000, with tuition remission added on.

 Based on committee discussions, each applicant receives individual feedback on their application with suggestions for improvement.
 Thus, even applicants who are not awarded fellowships in one competition can still benefit from applying because they can use the feedback to strengthen their applications for the next year’s competition and other similar types of extra-mural interdisciplinary fellowships and grants.

 In early January CLST will offer an onlne professional development workshop on the preparation of cultural studies fellowship and grant applications, with specific reference to the program’s upcoming fellowship competition.
 At a public event coupled with the workshop, former fellowship awardees will showcase the work they accomplished during their respective fellowship years to serve as models for new applicants.